simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - can use it to delete permanently as well
 - CloudFront
     - is a Content Delivery Network (CDN)
-    - requests for static content delivered to Edge Locations with lowest latency
+    - requests for any (not just static) content delivered to Edge Locations with lowest latency
     - Edge location is a location where content will be cached.
 Different than Region or AZ
     - Origin is where the files will come from - S3, EC2, ELB or Route 53